Closed-captioning for the humor-impaired.

-In the 1980s, there was a situation comedy series written and produced by Mel Brooks (yes, that Mel Brooks) called The Nutt House (which was Too Good to Last).
+In the 1980s, there was a situation comedy series written and produced by Mel Brooks (yes, that Mel Brooks) called The Nutt House.
 Executive Meddling resulted in laugh tracks, because the executives felt that Viewers Are Morons.
 The result was loud, jarring, clumsily dubbed-in laughtracks that often drowned out the punchlines.

 Get Smart, another series with which Brooks was involved, had some especially bad laugh tracks.
 (Mind you, some of its jokes weren't much to laugh about anyway.)

 Although the Latin American dub mercifully removed it from both shows.

 Aaron Sorkin used to engage in knock down, drag out fights with ABC execs over the laugh track in Sports Night.
 He hated it, they demanded it, and for a brief period at the beginning of the show's run, there was a laugh track.
 Sorkin eventually won out.

 The 1980s comedy Sledge Hammer! had its first-season, early-episodes laugh track edited out for the DVD release.
 The director's commentary explains that the talking heads at the studio forced the laugh track on him because they felt the show was too violent without it.
 The producer explained on the DVD that he edited it out because the audience doesn't need to be told when to laugh.